Publication Ethics and Malpractice Policy

 It is a general principle of scholarly communication that the editor of a journal is solely and independently responsible for deciding which articles submitted to the journal shall be published.
 In making this decision, the editor is guided by policies of the journal's editorial board and constrained by such legal requirements in force regarding libel, copyright infringement, and plagiarism.
 An outcome of this principle is the importance of the scholarly archive as a permanent, historic record of the transactions of scholarship.
 Articles that have been published shall remain extant, exact, and unaltered as far as is possible.
 However, very occasionally circumstances may arise where an article is published that must later be retracted or even removed.
 Such actions must not be undertaken lightly and can only occur under exceptional circumstances.
 In addition, Author(s) (and/or their institution) will be punished from any kind of article withdrawal in the form of article submission ban (temporary up to permanent ban)

-This policy has been designed to address these concerns and to take into account current best practices in the scholarly and library communities.
+This policy has been designed to address these concerns and to take into account current best practice in the scholarly and library communities.
 As standards evolve and change, we will revisit this issue and welcome the input of scholarly and library communities.
 We believe these issues require international standards.
-All of the Article Withdrawal Policies in JRBA (including Withdrawal of Manuscripts, Article in Press, Article Retraction, Article Removal, and Article Replacement Policies) is adopted from Elsevier Article Withdrawal Policy.
+All of the Article Withdrawal Policies in AKRUAL (including Withdrawal of Manuscripts, Article in Press, Article Retraction, Article Removal, and Article Replacement Policies) is adopted from Elsevier Article Withdrawal Policy.

 Article Withdrawal by Author(s)

 The withdrawal of the article after the manuscript has been accepted for publication is extremely unethical.
 The author will be given a punishment in the form of being banned on the submission of a manuscript for (maximum) 20 numbers (10 Volume or 10 years).
 Withdrawal of the manuscript in this policy includes the submission of the article revisions that exceed the time limit specified by the Editor and does not immediately notify the Editor and/or revise the manuscript.
-If the author did not revise the manuscript until the deadline without any confirmation, the Author can be banned for (maximum) 12 numbers (6 volume or 6 years).
+If the author did not revise the manuscript until the deadline without any confirmations, the Author can be banned for (maximum) 12 number (6 volume or 6 years).